stevieTheCoder/hangman/README.md

+## GOALS

+When a new game is started script should load dictionary and randomly select a word between 5 and 12 characters long for the secret word.

+when new game is created.

+read in file
+1 word per line so readlines will create an array of words. sort array remove words over 12 characters remove words with less than 5 characters select word at random from array and set to secret word

+Display which letters have been succesfully chosen and those which are unsuccesful.

+solicit guesses - capture user input

+compare guess string to secret word using contain?

+Display how many guesses the player has left, the player will lose if out of guesses.

+every turn the player can make a guess of a letter, it should be case insensitive.

+at the start of every turn instead of making a guess the player should have the option to save the game.

+when the program first loads the player should have the options to load a saved game.

 # Hangman

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/hangman`.
 To experiment with that code, run `bin/console` for an interactive prompt.